Verdenroz/finance-query/README.md

 ```bash
   python.exe -m uvicorn src.main:app --reload
 ```

+## Proxies

+Proxies are off by default, but they can be enabled with the correct environment variables.
+See the [.env template](.env.template).
+It is recommended that all deployed instances use proxies to avoid any potential blocking.
+I am currently using [BrightData](https://brightdata.com/), though you are welcome to change whatever fits you best.

 ## Environment Variables

-To run this project locally, you will need to add the following environment variables to your .env
+To run this project locally, you will need to add the following environment variables to your .env.

-`ALGOLIA_APP_ID`

-`ALGOLIA_KEY`

 `REDIS_HOST`